mit-pdos/cspec/README.md

 Note that you can use `nbd` over the network (this is what it's intended for).
 I use this to run the server from my Mac but mount it in a Linux virtual machine, by accessing the host machine over a VirtualBox NAT.
-I believe this just entails setting your VM's Network Adapter's "Attached to:" setting to "NAT" and then using 10.0.2.2 as the hostname for `nbd-client` rather than `localhost`.
+I believe this just entails using 10.0.2.2 as the hostname for `nbd-client` rather than `localhost` (this is with the default networking configuration, where under "Network" the adapter has "Attached to:" set to "NAT").

 Use it a bit (you can do this without sudo by adding yourself to the disk
 group: `sudo usermod -a -G disk $USER`) (TODO: possibly Arch-specific):